ColemanResearchGroup/MHQ2/README.md

 Individual module scripts are available as .R and as .Rmd in the scripts folder.

+Tables for Davis et al were generated using code described in scripts/Tables_For_Paper.Rmd

 ## Authors

 * **Johan Zvrskovec** - [KCL](https://www.kcl.ac.uk/)